 Chicken thighs are packed full of flavour and remain very tender and moist when cooked, but many people often stick to chicken breasts when cooking poultry.
 To expand your repertoire, we’ve created a beginner's guide to chicken thighs.

-As part of our new Back to Basics series, we’re going to be looking at some common ingredients to help make sure our readers are making the most of the great produce that we have access to here in Ireland.
+In our Back to Basics series, we look at some common ingredients to help make sure our readers are making the most of the great produce that we have access to here in Ireland.
 Previously we looked at scallops and housekeeper’s cut of beef, today we're looking at chicken thighs.